 In the early days of meteorology in the U.S., scientists adopted a method of using the longitudes and latitudes of the hurricane to come up with a name.
 However, the scientific hurricane naming method was too confusing for the public.

 The military took its turn naming hurricanes between the 1930s and 1950s.
 Their method was to give every storm numbers.
 The first major storm of the year was simply called Hurricane Number 1.
 These names proved difficult to track and remember, and later they switched to naming storms in alphabetical order.

 Beginning in 1953, NOAA (National Oceanic and Atmospheric Association) took on the hurricane naming task, and began giving hurricanes women’s names.
-This went well until public objection in the 1970s.
-Since 1979, big storms names have alternated between men's and women's names.
+This worked well until the understandable public objection in the 1970s.
+To fix this system, ever since 1979, big storms names have alternated between men's and women's names.